About The Basin Plan

 - Basin Plan Amendment to Revise the Septic Tank Prohibition for the Town of Yucca Valley – San Bernardino County

-The Basin Plan currently includes a septic tank discharge prohibition for the Town of Yucca Valley in areas that overlie the Warren Valley Groundwater Subbasin (Prohibition) in Chapter 4, Section II.H.2.iii.
+This amendment revises the prohibition of discharges from individual disposal systems in the Town of Yucca Valley (Prohibition) in Chapter 4, Section II.H.2.iii.
 The Basin Plan amendment adopting the original Prohibition went into effect on April 9, 2012.
-The Prohibition and a subsequent revision thereto required the Hi-Desert Water District (HDWD) to construct a centralized sewage collection system (collection system) and wastewater treatment and reclamation facility (WRF), and prohibited wastewater discharges from septic tanks in three phases as the collection system and WRF got constructed.
+The Prohibition and a subsequent revision thereto required the Hi-Desert Water District (HDWD) to construct a centralized sewage collection system (collection system) and wastewater treatment and reclamation facility (WRF) and prohibited wastewater discharges from onsite disposal systems in three phases.
 Financial, legal, economic, and technical issues have caused delays in the construction of the collection system in Phase 1, and design and construction of the collection system for Phases 2 and 3.
 HDWD requested that the Colorado River Basin Water Board revise the Prohibition to combine Phases 2 and 3 into a single Phase 2, extend the overall deadlines for the Prohibition, and identify additional deferred parcels.
-Colorado River Basin Water Board staff also identified other changes that needed to be made to the Prohibition for consistency, clarity, and accuracy, to protect water quality, and to streamline the requirements, where possible, for HDWD and the property owners.
-The Amendment was adopted by the Colorado River Basin Water Board on June 15, 2021 under Resolution R7-2021-0028, and approved by the State Water Resources Control Board on December 7, 2022.
-The Amendment and associated administrative record will now be submitted for review and approval to the Office of Administrative Law (OAL).
-The Amendment will go into effect upon approval by OAL.
+Colorado River Basin Water Board staff proposed additional changes to the Prohibition for consistency, clarity, and accuracy, to protect water quality, and to streamline the requirements, where possible, for HDWD and the property owners.
+The Amendment was adopted by the Colorado River Basin Water Board on June 15, 2021 under Resolution R7-2021-0028, and approved by the State Water Resources Control Board on December 7, 2021.
+The Amendment is now in effect as of December 5, 2022 when the Office of Administrative Law reviewed the associated administrative record and issued a Notice of Approval of Regulatory Action.

 - March 23, 2021 Notice of Opportunity to Comment, Public Workshop, and Public Hearing